-I found this idea HERE on the Primary Music Leaders FB group page!
+This idea comes from the PML FB group shared HERE.
 Simply create your own pioneer trek using locations on a map, stories and related primary songs!
 Move a marker from each landmark on the map as you read the related story and sing the song.

 Pioneer Trek Map & Marker

-A few years ago I blew up this pioneer map HERE that I found from the Friend. (the activity is fairly similar just using different stories and places).
-It’s perfect to optionally use as your map to track where you’ve “been.”
+This pioneer map from the Friend HERE works perfectly for this activity!
+It’s also great to optionally use as your map to track where you’ve “been.”
 It doesn’t refer to a few of the stops but you can either draw or tape them on somewhere between Winter Quarters and Salt Lake City.

 The FB post linked above has a map the author drew by hand in the comments section if you want to check out that suggestion as well.